SNNDEVELOPER/PETFINDERPLUGIN/readme.md

         });
     </script>

-6. Add <link rel="stylesheet" href="petfinderplugin.css"> the head of your webpage adn adjust your path if necessary:
+6. Add <link rel="stylesheet" href="petfinderplugin.css"> the head of your webpage and adjust your path if necessary.
+See plugintest.html for an example.

 # AUTHOR